 Understanding copyright and keeping your copying legal

-All types of printing and copying must follow copyright law.
+All printing, scanning and copying must follow copyright law.
 This library page describes limits on copying for different types of printed materials and images.

-All types of copying and printing are subject to copyright law.
+All types of copying, scanning and printing are subject to copyright law.
 It is your responsibility to make sure you do not copy more than you are legally allowed to.

 The Copyright Act does not allow making multiple copies of a single item.
 You are allowed to make a single copy for your personal study purposes.